 You won’t have to pay income tax if you win an Olympic or Paralympic medal and the associated prize money if you made less than $1 million that year — great news for anyone who competed in this year’s Winter Games.
 In the past, athletes were subject to a “victory tax” on their winnings, but no longer.

 Divorce has confusing tax implications.
 Fortunately, one thing is clear: child support is not considered taxable income.
 This is good news because raising kids is expensive — every penny helps.

 If you’re a regular driver in a carpool, the IRS does not consider any money you get from your passengers as income, unless you started a legit, for-profit carpooling business.
 The IRS considers these payments reimbursement for your expenses.

 4. Holocaust Victim Restitution

-The IRS does not consider restitution payments to Holocaust victims or their heirs taxable income.
+The IRS does not consider restitution payments to Holocaust victims (or the heirs of victims) taxable income.
 This also includes European insurance payouts made as a result of World War II.

 5. Holiday Food Gifts